Analytics Logs

 Deleting or Clearing Data for Top Clicked Documents

-Data in the Top Clicked index, which is idx9998, is stored in the Elasticsearch index.
+Data in the Top Clicked index (idx9998) is stored in the Elasticsearch index.
 You can delete this data from Kibana by using Dev Tools and sending a delete request to Elasticsearch.

 • Go to Kibana and access Dev Tools